Balbader/data_structures_and_algorithms_in_C/7_Queue/README.md

 ## Operations associated with a Queue in C

-A queue being an <strong>Abstract Data Structure<strong> provides the following operations for manipulation on the data elements:
+A queue being an `Abstract Data Structure` provides the following operations for manipulation on the data elements:

 >• `isEmpty()`: To check if the queue is empty<br>
 >• `isFull()`: To check whether the queue is full or not<br>